cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 This specification defines the general way to send tx bytes from a controller chain, on an already established ica-channel, to be executed on behalf of the owner account on the host chain.
 The actions that can be taken span between interchain account registration, tx execution, and interchain account recovery.
 The host chain is responsible for deserializing and executing the tx bytes and the controller chain must know how the host chain will handle the tx bytes in advance of sending a packet, thus this must be negotiated during channel creation.

 #### Controlling

-// Rewrite completely.
-This should use directly an opened channel.
-Nothing to do with ChannelOpening.

 ##### **RegisterInterchainAccount**

 `RegisterInterchainAccount` is the entry point to registering an interchain account.
-Inside Cosmos it can be seen as a msg, while for other ecosystem, this can be a tought as a contract function. // CLARIFY SMART CONTRACT THING
+Inside Cosmos it can be seen as a msg, while for other ecosystem, this can be a tought as a contract function. // CLARIFY

 The controller chain will execute a `SendTx` including a `RegisterInterchainAccount` msg.
 The `RegisterInterchainAccount` Must include the ownerAccount address and the channelIdentifier which is meant to operate on.